al1c3-dev/KDE_Activity_Launcher/README.md

 # KDE Activity Launcher
-KDE Activity Launcher is a simple tool for managing KDE Plasma Activities from the command line or via custom shortcuts.
+KDE Activity Launcher is a simple tool for managing KDE Plasma Activities from the command line.
 While Plasma’s native Activities feature exists, this launcher makes it easy to auto-launch and tile different workflows — e.g., “Work” activity with IDE, firefox and email open.

 ## Features
-- Quickly list existing activities.
+- Quickly list existing activities UUIDs.
 - Launch programs on a specific activity by name.
 - Supports tiling between different activities with [polonium](https://github.com/zeroxoneafour/polonium)
 - Configure custom mappings in a `config.json` for user-friendly names.